Learning an Action-Conditional Model for Haptic Texture Generation: Experiments

 \subsection{Performance Evaluation of Constructed Temporal Signal}

-As described in detail in Section \ref{HapticRendering} the output predictions of our neural network structure on short horizons should be combined to create a temporal signal for haptic rendering.
-We found the Euclidean loss evaluation performance of such stitched signal using GLA on the short horizon output of our unified model to outperform the baseline on 86.0\% of the materials.
-This value is close to that of the non-stitched signal (88.2\%) suggesting that the temporal signal has kept its local spectral properties even after being stitched into a long horizon which is desired.
-Using the proof-of-concept real-time stitching approach explained in Section \ref{HapticRendering}, we found the model to still outperform the baseline on 55.9\% of the materials.
-This can be even further improved by using existing optimization-based online phase retrieval and signal reconstruction algorithms in the future.
+As described in detail in Section \ref{HapticRendering}, the output predictions of our neural network structure on short horizons should be combined to create a temporal signal for haptic rendering.
+We found the Euclidean loss evaluation performance of such a stitched signal using GLA on the short horizon output of our unified model (our best performing model described in Section \ref{sec:Unified}) to have a lower average loss on 86.02\% of the materials compared to the baseline.
+This value is close to that of the non-stitched signal (88.17\%) suggesting that the temporal signal has kept its local spectral properties even after being stitched into a long horizon, which is desirable.
+Using Welch's t-test (p$<$0.05), this method significantly outperforms the baseline on 52 and underperforms on only 2 out of 93 materials.
 Due to space constraints, the performance bar plots are not shown.

-To provide context for these numerical values, Fig. \ref{fig:ComparePARMA} shows 4 sample signals in temporal as well as the spectral domain for the first 0.1 sec of the temporal signal constructed using GLA.
-It should be noted that for some materials even though our method outperforms the previous method, on an absolute scale the prediction can still be far from the original signal.
+To provide context for these numerical values, Fig. \ref{fig:ComparePARMA} shows 4 sample signals in the temporal as well as the spectral domains for the first 0.1 sec of the temporal signal constructed using GLA.
+It should be noted that for some materials, even though our method outperforms the previous method, on an absolute scale the prediction can still be far from the original signal.
 Floortile 1 in Fig. \ref{fig:ComparePARMA} captures such incident.
 A possible cause for this can be the relatively small dataset.
-Furthermore, there are other factors such as the grip force of the user while holding the data collection pen that can affect the output and are not accounted for in our model.
-We believe collecting a larger automated dataset using a robot can further improve the performance in the future.
+Furthermore, other factors such as the grip force of the user while holding the data collection pen can affect the output and are not accounted for in our model.
+We believe collecting a larger automated dataset using a robot can further improve performance in the future.